o0fatigue/active_learning/README.md

 # active_learning

+Ruide Li,
+Tajima Lab.,
+Graduate School of Informatics,
+Kyoto University

+## Description

-code used in DEIM2019 and master's thesis
+This is the code used in DEIM2019 and master's thesis

 ## Environment